mitander/riptide/docs/DESIGN.md

 **Structure**:

-- **riptide-core**: Essential BitTorrent and streaming functionality, no web dependencies
+- **riptide-core**: BitTorrent protocol and streaming, trait abstractions for testability
-- **riptide-web**: Web UI and HTTP API, depends on core and search crates
+- **riptide-web**: HTTP API and UI, depends only on core
-- **riptide-search**: Media search and metadata, standalone with optional integration
+- **riptide-search**: Media search and metadata, depends only on core
-- **riptide-cli**: Command-line interface, orchestrates other crates
+- **riptide-cli**: Command interface, depends only on core
-- **riptide-sim**: Deterministic simulation framework for testing and development
+- **riptide-sim**: Simulation implementations of core traits, depends only on core

 **Benefits**:

-- **Modular Development**: Independent versioning and testing of components
+- **No Circular Dependencies**: Clean tree structure with single foundational crate
-- **Deployment Flexibility**: Core can be embedded without web UI overhead
+- **Modular Development**: Independent testing and parallel development
-- **Clear Boundaries**: Web concerns separated from protocol implementation
+- **Deployment Flexibility**: Core embeddable without UI dependencies
-- **Runtime Configuration**: Simulation mode configurable at runtime vs compile-time
+- **Simulation Isolation**: Test implementations separated from production code

 **Architecture Patterns**: